 The holidays can be a joy-filled season, but they can also be stressful.
-Stress and depression can not only ruin the holidays, but can be harmful to your health as well.
+Stress and depression can not only ruin the holidays, but can be harmful to your physical and mental health as well.
 Having realistic expectations, planning ahead, and asking for help can reduce stress and depression.

 Here are some suggestions for how you can reduce stress and maintain good mental health during the holiday season: